mhostetter/galois/docs/pages/basic_usage.rst

 -----------------------

-The :obj:`galois` package supports polynomials over Galois fields with the :obj:`galois.Poly` class. :obj:`galois.Poly` does not subclass :obj:`numpy.ndarray` but instead contains a :obj:`galois.GFArray` of coefficients as an attribute (implements the "has-a", not "is-a", architecture).
+The :obj:`galois` package supports polynomials over Galois fields with the :obj:`galois.Poly` class. :obj:`galois.Poly` does not subclass :obj:`numpy.ndarray` but instead contains a :obj:`galois.FieldArray` of coefficients as an attribute (implements the "has-a", not "is-a", architecture).

-Polynomials can be created by specifying the polynomial coefficients as either a :obj:`galois.GFArray` or an "array-like" object with the `field` keyword argument.
+Polynomials can be created by specifying the polynomial coefficients as either a :obj:`galois.FieldArray` or an "array-like" object with the `field` keyword argument.

 .. ipython:: python